cppguru/example-python-namespace-package/README.md

             module.py
 ```

-It is extremely important that every distribution that uses the namespace package omits the __init__.py or uses a pkgutil-style __init__.py.
+It is extremely important that every distribution that uses the namespace package omits the `__init__.py` or uses a pkgutil-style` __init__.py`.
 If any distribution does not, it will cause the namespace logic to fail and the other sub-packages will not be importable.

 When using multiple namespace packages within the same repository:
-> Because mynamespace doesn’t contain an __init__.py, setuptools.find_packages() won’t find the sub-package.
+> Because mynamespace doesn’t contain an `__init__.py`, setuptools.find_packages() won’t find the sub-package.
 You must use setuptools.find_namespace_packages() instead or explicitly list all packages in your `setup.py`.
 For example:

 ```
   from setuptools import setup, find_namespace_packages